Aarav11-vaish/dog-prediction-tensorflow-model-/README.md

 ## Results

-Our trained model achieves impressive accuracy in predicting dog breeds on unseen images.
+trained model achieves impressive accuracy in predicting dog breeds on unseen images.
 The project documentation provides detailed insights into the results, including prediction examples and comprehensive performance metrics.